sharase/melg-64/README.md

 The 64-bit **M**aximally **E**quidistributed **F**<sub>2</sub>-**L**inear **G**enerators with Mersenne Prime Period (**MELG-64**) are 64-bit Mersenne-Twister-type pseudorandom number generators developed between 2014 and 2017, and the corresponding paper was published on ACM TOMS in 2018.

-> S. Harase and T. Kimoto, "Implementing 64-bit maximally equidistributed **F**<sub>2</sub>-linear generators with Mersenne prime period", ACM Transactions on Mathematical Software, Volume 44, Issue 3, April 2018, Article No. 30, 11 pp.
+> S. Harase and T. Kimoto, "Implementing 64-bit maximally equidistributed **F**<sub>2</sub>-linear generators with Mersenne prime period", ACM Transactions on Mathematical Software, Volume 44, Issue 3, April 2018, Article No. 30, 11 pp. <a href="http://doi.acm.org/10.1145/3159444">Artcle</a>

 ## Background
 CPUs and operating systems are moving from 32 to 64 bits, and hence it is important to have good 64-bit pseudorandom number generators (PRNGs) designed to fully exploit these word lengths.